Join Vawn Corrigan at Woollinn this year, as she takes us on a journey to explore the history, tradition and fashion of Irish Aran Knitting.

 Saturday 15th June at 2pm in the Whitewoods Lecture Hall

-These lectures will be *free* to attend – we look forward to seeing you there!
+These lectures will be *free* to attend – reserve your spot here!